 The use of data to provide more personalized and targeted products, services, and content.

-Before the advent of technology and the ‘social boom’, companies utilized customized messaging based on profile data and other attributes on customers collected from third party list providers.
-But the rapid growth of social and newer digital channels has created an opportunity to collect even more pertinent customer data, thereby helping companies provide a personalized outreach.
+Before the rise of technology and social media, companies used tailored messages based on customer profile data and other traits gathered from third-party list providers.
+However, the fast expansion of social and new digital channels has opened up chances to gather even more relevant customer data, allowing companies to offer a more personalized approach.

 Companies are paying more attention to customer profiles and interactions as they begin to chart out ideal buyer personas for future engagement.
 This allows marketing teams to send out the right message at the right time to the right person, which leads to better and higher conversions.